 In 2017, production at La Arena is targeted at between 145 and 155 thousand ounces, with the reduction from the 2016 level consistent with the mine plan and reflecting lower grades in the final four years of mine life.
 Total cash operating costs are estimated at $750 to $800 per ounce, while all-in sustaining costs are expected to average between $1,000 and $1,100 per ounce.

 As of January 1, 2017, Measured and Indicated sulfide mineral resources for the La Arena deposit totaled 274 million tonnes with average gold and copper grades of 0.24 g/t and 0.33 percent, respectively.
 Proven and Probable sulfide reserves are reported at 63.1 million tonnes with average gold and copper grades of 0.31 g/t, and 0.43 percent, respectively.
 These estimates are unchanged from the previous Mineral Reserve and Mineral Resource update as of January 1, 2016.
 Following the completion of an internal scoping study of the La Arena Phase II Project early in 2017, the Company has commissioned M3 Engineering & Technology to complete a Preliminary Economic Assessment of the project, with completion targeted for the third quarter of 2017.

-The La Arena project is situated in the eastern slope of the Western Cordillera, close to the Continental Divide at an average altitude of 3,400 metres above sea level.
-Politically, the La Arena project is located within the Huamachuco district, the Sánchez Carrión province and the La Libertad region.
+The La Arena mine is situated in the eastern slope of the Western Cordillera, close to the Continental Divide at an average altitude of 3,400 metres above sea level.
+The mine is located within the Huamachuco district, the Sánchez Carrión province and the La Libertad region.
 Access to the mine is via a 165 km national highway from the coastal city of Trujillo.
 The town of Huamachuco, with a population of approximately 35,000 people, is located 21 km to the east of the mine.